wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 1. <input type="checkbox" />[GIT][GIT Downloads]
 2. <input type="checkbox" />[Pandoc][Install Pandoc]
-3. <input type="checkbox" />[Visual Studio Code],
+3. <input type="checkbox" />[Visual Studio Code]

 ### Configure the Tools

 1. **GIT**

    After installation of the GIT Client on your workstation, there are global parameters that required to be set.
 These parameters are used for tracking work you've contributed upon posting changes to a repository _(a.k.a. **repo**)_.
 Without these paramters set, you will experience errors.